ASTM C1234-11(2019)

 1.7.1 Exception—Pressure measurements are given in lb/in. units.

 1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-Specific warning statements are given in Sections 10.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+Specific warning statements are given in Section 10.

 General Information